connorshea/bootstrapper/README.md

 # Bootstrapper

+**DISCLAIMER**: I wouldn't recommend using this unless you're willing to reset the Mac if something goes wrong.
+It's been tested, but not extensively or on actual new hardware.
+Mojave is the only version I've tested it on, past/future versions may work but there are no guarantees.

 The goal of this Ruby script is to take a simple YAML configuration file and set up all the utilities one may need.

 The idea comes from thoughtbot's [laptop](https://github.com/thoughtbot/laptop) script, which I wanted to make more configurable.